-She has been a member of the social work faculty since 1981.
-She served as the Director of Field Education from 1982 to 1993, and again from 2006 to the present.
+She was a member of the Marygrove College social work faculty since 1981.
+She served as the Director of Field Education from 1982 to 1993, and again from 2006 to 2018.
 She was the Program Director from 1993 to 2001.

 Professor Seebaldt's expertise stems from a wide array of professional experiences, including teaching undergraduate philosophy, in particular ethics; social work practice in medical, gerontological, and mental health agencies; work in residential treatment programs for adolescents, as well as for differently abled adults.